adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 ## Lifetime elision

-As discussed in the [motivation](#motivation), this new facility is most likely to be used in cases where a standard reference can't normally be used.
-But the self type might wrap a standard Rust reference, and thus might be parameterized by a lifetime.
+As discussed in the [motivation](#motivation), this new facility is _most likely_ to be used in cases where a standard reference can't normally be used.
+But in other cases a smart pointer self type might wrap a standard Rust reference, and thus might be parameterized by a lifetime.

 Lifetime elision works in the expected fashion: